ymarisa/habit_tracker/README.md

 * Allow transition to other weeks
 * Calculate and show row/col summaries
 * Figure out a better way of spacing vertical labels other than line-height
+* Fix cell borders - make it space between or something instead